itratrahman/face_verification/README.md

 - `fast_api_server.py` - fasFastAPI post server

 ## 4. Run the FastAPI server
 The FastAPI server is a post server.
-Use the following command to rung the post server using the following command: `uvicorn fast_api_server:app --host 0.0.0.0 --port 5000`
+Use the following command to rung the post server using the following command: `python fast_api_server.py`